RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 More importantly, `Fabric8 Launcher Operator` helps enabling the Launcher on an Openshift cluster for enterprise developers who want to build the cloud-native application development tool on local machine or on-premise infrastructure.
 You can deploy the launcher in 5 mins along with [Install and Configure the Fabric8 Launcher Tool](https://access.redhat.com/documentation/en-us/red_hat_openshift_application_runtimes/1/html-single/install_and_configure_the_fabric8_launcher_tool/index).
-You can also go through [Operator Git Repository](https://github.com/fabric8-launcher/launcher-operator) how it works.
+You can also go through the [Operator Git Repository](https://github.com/fabric8-launcher/launcher-operator) to see how it works.

-When you deploy the launcher by `Operator', you will see a similar overview in OpenShift dashboard:
+When you deploy the launcher by `Operator`, you will see a similar overview in OpenShift dashboard:

 ![launch-operator]({% image_path launch-operator.png %})